 10. Every action has an equal and opposite reaction

 That subheading is completely misleading.
 You need to make sure that you ask your readers to act.
 Give them options and choices to act on.
-Encourage them to click on ‘this’ link.
+Encourage them to click on the ‘this’ link.
 On the flip side, don’t be too pushy either.
 Your CTA should be clear and unique.

 11. Facts matter

 It really helps if your information is simple and direct and allows the information to be implemented.
 A tip for beginning bloggers to note is that dressing up the turkey isn’t always necessary.
 Your content should be useful to someone; that’s the point of it.
 Take a look at Roger Bryan’s write-up.

 12. Research your data